2025 United Kingdom local elections: Significance of these elections

 These elections were the first local elections to follow the general election held on 4 July 2024 which resulted in a landslide victory for the Labour Party.
 The combined vote share for Labour and the Conservatives reached a record low, with smaller parties doing well.
 Labour returned to being the largest party in Scotland and remained so in Wales.
 The election was noted as the most disproportionate in modern British history (i.e. Labour won 63% of seats with 34% of the vote), mainly as a result of the first-past-the-post voting system.

 Keir Starmer won a landslide victory at the general election and became prime minister, but with the smallest share of the electoral vote of any majority government since record-keeping of the popular vote began in 1830.
-By the end of 2024, opinion polling for the Labour Party and Starmer's personal approval ratings had dropped significantly following several controversies including those regarding the abolition of Winter Fuel Payments and alleged trading of gifts for political influence, as well as a series of far-right anti-immigration riots fueled by the perception that his government mishandled its response to the 2024 Southport stabbings, protests by farmers over a proposed new inheritance tax on their farms, and continued government support for Israel in the Gaza war.
+By the end of 2024, opinion polling for the Labour Party and Starmer's personal approval ratings had dropped significantly following several controversies including those regarding the abolition of Winter Fuel Payments and alleged trading of gifts for political influence, as well as a series of far-right anti-immigration riots fuelled by the perception that his government mishandled its response to the 2024 Southport stabbings, protests by farmers over a proposed new inheritance tax on their farms, and continued government support for Israel in the Gaza war.
 These controversies culminated in an online petition in November 2024 calling for an early general election reaching over 2 million signatures within 2 days.